EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/project.md

 The project can be specified either by its name or by its URL name.

 ***
-## Import
-Import an existing API project to LAC server.
-File type may be either a zip or json file.
-The import command imports a project from the specified JSON export file.
-If the `filename` parameter is not specified, stdin is used.
-This allows you to pipe in content from another command.

-You can optionally give the new project a different name or URL name.

-If the `--verbose` option is specified, the output will include all created objects instead of a summary.

-    $lacadmin project import --file <filename> [--verbose]

-***
 ## Export
-The export project exports the specified project into a JSON ir ZIP file.
+The export project exports the specified project into a JSON or ZIP file (use format flag).
 The format flag will default to ZIP if not supplied.
 If the `filename` parameter is not specified, stdout is used.

 The project can be specified either by its name or by its URL name.